JeanTiH/Jean_Portfolio_Public/AI_Ethics/AIES_P2_Death Analysis/README.md

 - Assessed the impact of random sampling on dataset distributions and protected class representation.

 ## Files
+- `P2.py`: Code for the analysis and visualization of deaths in custody data.
+- `P2_report.pdf`: Analysis report documenting results and findings.
 - `deaths-in-custody.csv`: Dataset of deaths in custody in California.
-- `P2_report.pdf`: Analysis report documenting results and findings.

 ## Project Writeup
 `Project2_Writeup.pdf`